-There's something special about eating outdoors, we've become a nation who love to do it - cafes, restaurants and bars are spilling out onto every available street space.
+There's something special about eating outdoors.
+We're a nation who love to do it and we're missing the street cafes and pub gardens.

-Here's some simple but sumptuous ideas to get you going.
+Here's some tasty ideas to get you sizzling ...

 Kebabs bring colour and interest to your BBQ.
 They are simple to make with lean meat, chicken breast, prawns or tofu skewered together with some fresh summer veg and/or fruit.

 The beauty of kebabs is that your imagination is your limit - most vegetables, meats and firmer fish will work well - and it's fun to get creative with seasonings, marinades, brush-on sauces and dips.